mohitrajain/wire-docs/src/how-to/administrate/restund.md

 <random hash>        quay.io/wire/restund:v0.4.16b1.0.53  22 seconds ago  Up 18 seconds          restund
 ```

-Here again, make sure you see a restund container, and it is running ("Up").
+Here again, make sure you see a restund container, and it is running (“Up”).

 If it is, you have succesfully reboot the restund server, and can if you need to apply the same procedure to the other restund servers in your cluster.